Musée d'Art et d'Histoire (Geneva)

-Main façade of the Musée d’Art et d’Histoire.

 Turkish Lady with Maid by Jean-Étienne Liotard.

 The Miraculous Draught of Fishes by Konrad Witz.

 The Adoration of the Magi by Konrad Witz.

-The Musée d’Art et d’Histoire (Museum of Art and History) is the largest art museum in Geneva, Switzerland.
+The Musée d'art et d'histoire (/fr/; Museum of Art and History; MAH) is an encyclopedic art museum located in Geneva, Switzerland.

+Its collection comprises more than 650,000 objects spanning archaeology, applied arts, horology, the holdings of the Art and Archaeology Library, and fine and graphic arts, making it one of the largest museum collections in Switzerland.